ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/tuesday/preproc.md

 ---

 **5\.** Pick a directory and go into it.
-Look at one of the files using the 'zless' command:
+Look at one of the files using the 'zless' command (which is just the 'less' command for gzipped files):

     cd I894/
     zless I894_S90_L006_R1_001.fastq.gz